hazymorning/origami_weather/README.md

 - `precipitation_effects: false` stops the rain, snow, sleet and hail particles.
 - `cloud_effects: false` stops the drifting cloud layer.
 Set this and the one above to `false` and the effects canvas goes idle completely.
 - `night_sky_effects: false` removes the star field.
-- `background_blobs: false` stops the moving color blobs.
+- `background_haze: false` stops the drifting haze layers.
 They are CSS-animated rather than canvas, but they still add up on weak GPUs.
 - `background_mode: images` swaps the animated sky for a static file.
 Keep in mind this only replaces the background layer: clouds, precipitation, stars and the sun keep running on top of it, so switch those off too if that was the goal.

 These stack.
 Keeping the animated sky but turning off precipitation and clouds, for example, gives you a good-looking card at very little rendering cost.